Free Web space and hosting from 1hwy.com

 FASTEST

-The fastest dinosaurs were the ornithomimids (see picture at right).
+The fastest dinosaurs were the ornithomimids (see picture below).
 Dinosaur speeds are estimated from fossilized track ways and dinosaur morphology (shape and structure).
 Dromiceiomimus, Ornithomimus, and Gallimimus were built much like ostriches with toothless beaks, long legs, and hollow bones.
 They probably had speeds comparable to an ostrich, which can run 45 mph.
 Dromaeosaurids (raptors) were probably almost as fast for short distances, but lacked the ornithomimids endurance.

 Though marine animals and not dinosaurs, some of the ichthyosaurs may have been even faster.
 Eurhinosaurus, a very unusual ichthyosaur, was very streamlined with an upper jaw elongated into a spear much like that of a billfish (swordfish, marlin, sailfish), which it resembles.
 Since members of the billfish family are the fastest of all marine animals, having been timed at speeds up to 70 mph, Eurhinosaurus could probably have reached similar speeds.
 Its high speed, combined with large size (25 to 30 feet), and a sharp bill would have made it a fearsome predator indeed.